-Watson Falls can be found along Fish Creek Road #37, just over 2 miles east of Toketee Falls and Lake, itself about 43 miles east of Glide or 16 miles west of Diamond Lake.
+Watson Falls can be found along Fish Creek Road #37, just over 2 miles east of Toketee Falls and Lake, about 43 miles east of Glide or 16 miles west of Diamond Lake.
 The parking area is about 500 feet south of Highway 138 on the right side.
-The trail crosses Road 37 and climbs easily but steadily up to the base of the falls in about 1/3 mile.
+The trail crosses Road 37 and climbs quickly but steadily up to the base of the falls in about 1/3 mile.

 3. Clearwater Falls

-While Clearwater Falls may be relatively unknown to some, and a little bit off the beaten track, if you are willing to explore a bit you will be amazed by this gorgeous place.
+While Clearwater Falls may be relatively unknown to some, and a little bit off the beaten track if you are willing to explore a bit, you will be amazed by this gorgeous place.
 You will find Clearwater Falls in south-central Oregon off the North Umpqua River, which flows 100 miles from its source in the Mount Thielsen Wilderness to the Pacific Ocean.

 Clearwater Falls is said to be one of the most photographed waterfalls in southern Oregon.
 Access to both sides of the falls is possible, so don’t be afraid to move around.

-This area is part of the Umpqua National Forest, and is known for its great fishing and emerald green waters.
-Managed by The Forest Service, they refer to Clearwater Falls as the area of “Thundering Waters”, as there are over seventeen waterfalls that can be visited in the region.
+This area is part of the Umpqua National Forest and is known for its great fishing and emerald-green waters.
+Managed by The Forest Service, they refer to Clearwater Falls as the area of “Thundering Waters,” as there are over seventeen waterfalls that can be visited in the region.
 Check out this map here to see the other waterfalls here.

-Clearwater Falls is closest to Diamond Lake off of Highway 138.
+Clearwater Falls is closest to Diamond Lake, off Highway 138.
 The Falls are located to the South on a Forest Service access road at mile-marker 69.5 along Highway 138.
 The Falls are clearly marked on both the East and West directions of Highway 138.
 From the parking area, it is a quarter-mile (.25) walk to the top of the falls, on a developed trail.
 The trail starts alongside the Clearwater River, and meanders up to the base of the falls, before ascending the remainder of the way to the top of the falls.
-Among the many things present to explore are a crossing at the Clearwater River near the parking area that allows access to both sides of the river; and a large pool at the top of the falls that partially feeds the falls itself.
+Among the many things present to explore are a crossing at the Clearwater River near the parking area that allows access to both sides of the river; and a large pool at the top of the falls that partially feeds the falls themselves.
 Best of all, this is an area that is usually free of visitors, and one that provides a great amount of solitude.